 It's a cold winter day, but you're feeling warm and fuzzy inside.
-That's because there's a perfect Pork Wellington cooking in the oven, just waiting to be served with some fresh asparagus.
+That's because a perfect Pork Wellington is cooking in the preheated oven, just waiting to be served with some fresh asparagus.

 And, best of all, this recipe is simple enough for a beginner cook but delicious enough to impress any guest.